Measles: Epidemiology

 Measles is extremely infectious and its continued circulation in a community depends on the generation of susceptible hosts by birth of children.
 In communities that generate insufficient new hosts the disease will die out.
-This concept was first recognized in measles by Bartlett in 1957, who referred to the minimum number supporting measles as the critical community size (CCS).
+This concept was first recognized in measles by M.S.
+Bartlett in 1957, who referred to the minimum number supporting measles as the critical community size (CCS).
 Analysis of outbreaks in island communities suggested that the CCS for measles is around 250,000.
-To achieve herd immunity, more than 95% of the community must be vaccinated due to the ease with which measles is transmitted from person to person.
+Due to the ease with which measles is transmitted from person to person in a community, more than 95% of the community must be vaccinated in order to achieve herd immunity.

 In 2011, the WHO estimated that 158,000 deaths were caused by measles.
 This is down from 630,000 deaths in 1990.
 As of 2018, measles remains a leading cause of vaccine-preventable deaths in the world.
 In developed countries the mortality rate is lower, for example in England and Wales from 2007 to 2017 death occurred between two and three cases out of 10,000.
 In children one to three cases out of every 1,000 die in the United States (0.1–0.2%).
 In populations with high levels of malnutrition and a lack of adequate healthcare, mortality can be as high as 10%.
 In cases with complications, the rate may rise to 20–30%.
 In 2012, the number of deaths due to measles was 78% lower than in 2000 due to increased rates of immunization among UN member states.
+Between 2000 and 2016, global cases decreased by 84%; by 2019 cases had increased to a total of 870,000, the highest since 1996.

 Even in countries where vaccination has been introduced, rates may remain high.
 Measles is a leading cause of vaccine-preventable childhood mortality.
 Worldwide, the fatality rate has been significantly reduced by a vaccination campaign led by partners in the Measles Initiative: the American Red Cross, the United States CDC, the United Nations Foundation, UNICEF and the WHO.
 Globally, measles fell 60% from an estimated 873,000 deaths in 1999 to 345,000 in 2005.
 Estimates for 2008 indicate deaths fell further to 164,000 globally, with 77% of the remaining measles deaths in 2008 occurring within the Southeast Asian region.
 There were 142,300 measles related deaths globally in 2018, of which most cases were reported from African and eastern Mediterranean regions.
 These estimates were slightly higher than that of 2017, when 124,000 deaths were reported due to measles infection globally.